cmamon/vitrine-server/README.md

 Example server project for an app created with a JavaScript Fullstack.

 Here on the backend: Node.js, GraphQL, TypeORM with TypeScript.
+Using PostgreSQL as database.